TBS-EACPD/infobase/email_backend/README.md

   0. Install node, npm, git.
 Clone the InfoBase repo
   1. `cd` to the `InfoBase/email_backend` dir
   2. Run `npm ci`
   3. Run `npm start` to start a local server on port 7331.
-Note: you'll need to restart this server whenever you want it to reflect changes to made in `src`
+Watches for changes in `src` or `templates`
   4. In a separate window run `npm test` to run unit tests in `src` as well as end-to-end test agaist the local server

 ## Endpoints